Spin-Chemistry-Community/Spin-Chemistry-Community.github.io/about.md

 ![spin Screenshot](assets/img/RPM scheme.jpg){:.tail width="1000" height="500" loading="lazy"}

 Broadly defined, Spin Chemistry deals with the effects of electron and nuclear spins in particular, and magnetic interactions in general, on the rates and yields of chemical reactions.
-Over the years, numerous areas of science have been influenced by spin chemistry, such areas are summarised below.
+Over the years, numerous areas of science have been influenced by spin chemistry, such areas are summarised below (curated by P. J. Hore).

 ![areas Screenshot](assets/img/spinchemareas.png){:.tail width="1000" height="500" loading="lazy"}